Weed ban means no Rocky Mountain high for Canada's Calgary Stampede

 Stampede attendance was down by 30% on Thursday from the first day a year earlier amid rainy weather, organizers said.
 Last year, the Stampede drew nearly 1.3 million people.

-Reporting by Rod Nickel in Winnipeg, Manitoba; Editing by Matthew Lewis
+Reporting by Rod Nickel in Winnipeg, Manitoba and Nia Williams in Calgary; Editing by Matthew Lewis and Susan Thomas